dbrett90/oracleProject/README.md

 ## Project Scope and Goal

 Using "anonymized" [Yelp data](https://www.kaggle.com/yelp-dataset/yelp-dataset/data) from Kaggle, I create an application that allows a user to input some auxiliary information to see if they can find a reviewer in the database.
-Please note that **due to github's restraint on file sizes, the file containing the actual yelp reviews could not be uploaded.** However, I have uploaded a smaller version of the file so that this code can be executed.
-However, please note that the following sections are based on the original file size.
-This project was derived from work I had done for my senior thesis on Linkage Attacks and Modern Privacy Techniques and adapted to fit an oracle cloud container and to utilize some of Oracle's cloud analytics tools.
+Please note that **due to github's restraint on file sizes, the file containing the actual yelp reviews could not be uploaded, please reference URL.**  This project was derived from work I had done for my senior thesis on Linkage Attacks and Modern Privacy Techniques and adapted to fit an oracle cloud container.
+I had initially hoped to utilize Oracle's analytics tools, but was unsuccessful.

+## Context
+With the recent Cambridge Analytica scandal, users want to know how their information is being stored, released, and who has access to it.
+With my background in cybersecurity, I thought it would be an interesting exercise to see if I could de-anonymize a restaurant reviewer based on a small amount of auxiliary information.
+If successful, I would then write out the rest of that reviewers restaurant reviews to numbered text files.
+This exercise hopes to prove that the way potentially sensitive data is released online is flawed as potentially compromising information (i.e. a harsh review, revierer's location/habits) can be revealed.

 ## Metadata and Associated Information
 Outlined below is some relevant information regarding the dataset(s).
 The information below was crucial in constructing quasi-identifier for the search algorithms.